Boothbay Harbor, Maine

 Boothbay Harbor is a town in Lincoln County, Maine, United States.
 The population was 2,027 at the 2020 census.
 It includes the neighborhoods of Mount Pisgah, and Sprucewold, the Bayville and West Boothbay Harbor villages, the Isle of Springs summer colony, and the Boothbay Harbor census-designated place.
 Boothbay Harbor is surrounded by the larger town of Boothbay.
-During summer months, it is a popular yachting and tourist destination.

 History

 The Abenaki people that lived in the region called it Winnegance.
 The first European presence in the region was an English fishing outpost called Cape Newagen in 1623.
 An Englishman by the name of Henry Curtis purchased the right to settle Winnegance from the Abenaki Sachem Mowhotiwormet in 1666.
 However, the English were driven from their settlements by the Abenaki in 1676 during King Philip's War in 1676.
 The colonists returned after the war ended.
 In 1689 during King William's War, they were driven out again.
 Winnegance was abandoned entirely, and remained a desolate waste for 40 years.

 In 1730, Colonel David Dunbar, the superintendent and governor of the Territory of Sagadahock, formed a new settlement, named Townsend after Lord Charles Townshend.
 In 1764, the settlement was officially incorporated as the town of Boothbay.
 Despite predations during the French and Indian Wars, and robberies during the Revolutionary War by marauding British sailors, the settlement was successful, not least because of its large, deep and protected harbor.
 During the Penobscot Expedition in 1779, Boothbay became a rendezvous point for the American naval fleet prior to its disastrous encounter with the British at Castine.

 In 1842, Townsend, now called Southport, split from Boothbay and was incorporated as its own town.
 The harbor continued to develop as a fishing center.
 In bad weather, it could hold at a time between 400 and 500 vessels, often Friendship Sloops, seeking shelter.
 By 1881, it had a fishery and fish oil company, an ice company, two marine railways, a fertilizer manufacturer, and a factory for canning lobsters.
 On February 16, 1889, the community was set off from Boothbay and incorporated as the town of Boothbay Harbor.
 Frank L. Sample shipyard at Boothbay Harbor built minesweepers for the United States Navy during World War II and into the 1950s.
 Some location filming for the 1956 movie version of Rodgers and Hammerstein's Carousel, notably the "June Is Bustin' Out All Over" sequence, was done there.
 Each summer, Boothbay Harbor draws crowds of tourists.
 Attractions include the state aquarium, art galleries, restaurants, boat tours to coastal islands and whale watching.